10 Best Business Computers: Ideal For Small Business Owners

 It has 1 TB of PCIe SSD internal storage, meaning you have more space than is necessary for every kind of file, program, or even big media files like photos and videos.

-For instance, to store store photos, videos or backups, it’s perfect for keeping your most important files or sensitive data easily accessible but separate from the main drive.
+For instance, to store photos, videos, or backups, it’s perfect for keeping your most important files or sensitive data easily accessible but separate from the main drive.

 However, the Type-C port does not support video output, which is why you also get HDMI 1.4 output.